 I am still in awe of the beautiful way in which Suzanne was able to be so incredibly gentle in delivering such “charged” content and the way she kept everyone so safe throughout the day.
 These experiences are now

 embedded in our hearts, minds, and beings.
 It was truly an honor to be a part of this important work.

 Designated Spiritual Keeper for the Exchange Experience, Montreal, QC.

 Coach & Motivational Speaker

 I am grateful for the gift of attending Ms. Keeptwo's interactive theatre workshops at Saw Gallery and at Carleton University.
-Through Ms. Keeptwo's skill and coaching, the residential school experience flooded through my body and reached deep into my heart and soul in a way which supports my journey as a "settler" walking side side with my Aboriginal brothers and sisters.
+Through Ms. Keeptwo's skill and coaching, the residential school experience flooded through my body and reached deep into my heart and soul in a way that supports my journey as a "settler" walking side by side with my Aboriginal brothers and sisters.
 Not to be missed.

 Bertha Mo, Ph.D., MPH

 It was an amazing experience that I will never forget...being able to “see” and “feel” history come alive before your eyes.
 I had known that my own family members had gone through the Residential School era but, until I participated in this exchange, I had not been able to get a good perspective on what the experience might have been like for them.
 I was deeply, emotionally moved and glad that the workshop was able to give me a sense of perspective that I would have never gotten through a history textbook.
 Suzanne has built a culturally sensitive workshop that should be experienced by as many people as possible.